 A GoFundMe campaign funded the rebuilding of Dave’s shed and sleigh.
 But what Dave and Barbara needed most was a new home.

 Breathe engaged with suppliers and collaborators to provide pro-bono material and appliances for the project.
 Among the many things donated were kitchen and laundry appliances, solar panels, solar installation, heat pump, heating and hot water plant and equipment, lighting, carpet, paint and insulation.
 Read more about the architectural features of this home on our project page.

 Living in temporary structures with their foster children since the fires, we worked very hard to make sure that Dave and Barbara were out of home for as brief a period as possible.
 At Christmas 2019 their house burned down.
 At Christmas 2020, they were celebrating in their new home — with their family.

 We can’t express enough our gratitude to the following organisations for their generous donations:

-Fisher & Paykel, Tradelink, PPG, Universal Fans, BREC Energy, Studio All, Form Brick, Accent Windows, Fielders, Automatic Heating
+Fisher & Paykel, Tradelink, Taubmans, Universal Fans, BREC Energy, Studio All, Form Brick, Accent Windows, Fielders, Automatic Heating

 Lily and Henry opened Theodore's (the successor of Host) shortly before the pandemic took hold.
 They bought responsibly sourced, local and seasonal food and drinks to the people of Brunswick and they always made us feel welcome.
 Like most of Melbourne’s hospitality, COVID hit them really hard.
 They didn’t give up, instead they transformed into Ted’s Grocer, providing that same fresh produce for local households.
 In early 2021, they’ve found a way to bring Theodore’s back to us.
 Breathe worked with them to create a place for outdoor dining, for people, by activating the street.